Seller’s Guide: How to Sell Your Home

 Leveraging your equity as part of your sale can enable you to put more money in your pocket.

 Generally, most experts recommend holding at least 10% equity in your home before selling.
-However, if you’re upsizing, consider a minimum of 15% equity to finance your move.
+However, if you’re upsizing, consider this tip and ensure a minimum of 15% equity to finance your move.

 Estimate Costs and Profit